The Coaster at Goats on the Roof (Review) – Check out this review of the new trend alpine coasters!

-I was able to get two pictures of me on the ride.
-I didn’t want to take chances while going down the mountain and losing my phone.
-I did notice some people used selfie sticks and took pictures or did videos of the ride.
-I am sure if you google it you can find several people’s experiences.
+I was able to get two pictures of me on the ride because I didn’t want to take chances while going down the mountain and losing my phone.
+Plus, I did notice some people used selfie sticks and took pictures or did videos of the ride.
+Not to mention, I am sure if you google it you can find several people’s experiences.
 Use caution, they are not responsible for broken or lost items.
 Using selfie sticks can cause injury to you or others.
 I know most places are starting to ban these on rides for safety reasons.
 Use common sense when taking your own images.
 There are restrictions on who can ride alone, how tall you have to be etc. for safety reasons as well.

 They do have one camera, that caught me off guard as I was going down.
 The pictures at the time of this posting is $10 per picture.
 That is a bit steep to me.

 My friend Melissa that I took with me said she enjoyed the ride very much too.
 She enjoyed looking around the gift shop as well and at the neat and cool things they have.
 I personally even believe they have some funny items like the Hillbilly Brief Case.
 You just have to check that one out for yourself.
 It cracked me up!